 With so many things to see and do on Nusa Penida, exploring it all ain’t easy.
 So we say, leave it to the experts to tailor a tour specifically for you, one that let’s you see it all in the most comfortable way possible.
 If sailing Nusa Penida on a private yacht floats your boat, a tour with Day Trip Bali is our top pick.
 Not only a stylish way to cruise Nusa Penida’s coastline, it’s the most comfortable option to explore the island, both by sea and on land.
 Simply choose which vessel is right for you (from smaller standard boats to larger premium yachts), then let the pro team personally curate an itinerary that suits you – from snorkelling and swimming with the majestic Manta Rays, to heading inland to visit Nusa Penida’s most scenic viewpoints.
 And the best bit is, every boat is fully decked out with luxe, family-friendly amenities to guarantee utmost comfort.
 All you have to do is sit back, relax and let the adventure begin…

 Yep, you’ve seen it on everyone’s Instagram feed: the T Rex-shaped cliff that stands tall and proud on the western coast of the island.
-Kelingking Beach (“kelingking” meaning “little finger”) is a Nusa Penida icon, known not only for its spectacular rock formation but also its white sandy beach… that is, if you dare to hike down the almost vertical, barely-there stairs!
+TripAdvisor’s 9th Best Beach in The World, Kelingking Beach (“kelingking” meaning “little finger”) is a Nusa Penida icon, known not only for its spectacular rock formation but also its beautiful white sandy beach… that is, if you dare to hike down the almost vertical, barely-there stairs!
 But, those who are brave enough will surely be rewarded.
 As you step onto the pristine beach, you’re instantly transported to paradise, with powder-white sands and wild crashing waves.
 It’s well worth the adrenaline rush, and a much-needed respite from the crowds of tourists at the top!

 4. Scale the cliffside stairway to Diamond Beach

 Another Insta-famous spot in Nusa Penida is Diamond Beach, aptly named thanks to its diamond-shaped rock formations.
-It’s most famous for the epic views, best enjoyed from the majestic clifftops, or on the stairs that lead down to the pristine white sand (these stairs are much safer compared to Kelingking!)).
+It’s most famous for the epic views, best enjoyed from the majestic clifftops, or on the stairs that lead down to the pristine white sand (these stairs are much safer compared to Kelingking Beach!)).
 It’s also where you can find soaring swings that make for great photo-ops against a panoramic backdrop of glittering ocean and diamond-shaped rocks.
-Top tip: before you leave, head over to Atuh Beach (below) – it’s just footsteps away!
+Our top tip: before you leave, head over to Atuh Beach (below) – it’s just footsteps away!

 5. Explore the stunning Atuh Beach